When we talk about marketing and advertising, very often the topic “budget” is at the center of the most important discussions.

 Always think about the big picture

-Too often, clients pay attention too focused on specific elements or ad formats and evaluate them as effectiveness without looking at the big picture.
+Too often, clients pay too much attention focused on specific elements or ad formats and evaluate them as effectiveness without looking at the big picture.
 And this can play a bad joke when analyzing budgets and marketing effectiveness.
 The best advice we would give to any business is to always look at the big picture.
 People have a certain path they are comfortable converting from, but that doesn’t mean there aren’t dependencies that help it happen faster.
 Or you be the business that these people convert from.
 Because of that, watch the whole picture.
 How have business results risen in each channel?
 Are there dependencies in specific periods?
 Is advertising reflected in other channels beyond digital?
 Are there assisted conversions?
 Are there more phone calls?
 Are there more physical visits?
 Are they writing more on live chat?
 And the better and more focused we look at these dependencies, the better we can decide on the effectiveness of our investments and miss the chance to stop something that is working because we are analyzing the situation in the wrong way.